Review: Gvibe Gpop 2 vibrating plug by Fun Toys London

 I love it when a vibrating butt plug pleasantly surprises me with its motor!

 Fun Toys London reeled me in with its stunning hues and elegant handles, but I didn't expect to be captivated by the Gpop 2's vibrations.
 Turning it on immediately blew my expectations out of the water; its deep vibration quality shocked me.

-The main thing you need to know: this little plug packs a punch, with more rumble than the LELO Mona 2, and for under $65.
+The main thing you need to know: this little plug packs a punch, with more rumble than the LELO Mona 2, and for a fraction of the cost.
 Think of it as luxury lite.